StanfordHCI/ReactGenieDSL/README.md

 npx jest
 ```

-## Creating Class Objects
+## Creating Genie Class Objects
 ReactGenie objects are created by extending the `GenieObject` class.
 A ReactGenie object has the following descriptors,
 which must be used to annotate the class.
 This will tell the natural language parser how to interpret the class.
 - `GenieClass`: Assigned to the class.
 - `GenieFunction`: Assigned to static functions.
 - `GenieKey`: Assigned to the primary key of the class.
 This is how the class object is identified in the shared state database.
 - `GenieProperty`: Assigned to fields of the class.

-You must also include a static `_ClassDescriptor` field in the class, which is used to store an example of the different
-class descriptors to use for testing purposes.
+The all() function gets all objects of that class from the shared state database.
+This must be destructured into a static
+field called `_all` in the class to be used by the natural language parser.

+You must use LazyTypes when referencing other ReactGenie objects that have not been created yet in that instance.
+For
+example, in the Food class below, the restaurant field is a LazyType of the Restaurant class because Restaurant is initiated
+after the Food class.

 ```bash
 @GenieClass("A food item")